 The ship's capacitor is used when a huge amount of energy must be delivered in an instant.
 It's slowly charged by your ship's power grid and is used by things like firing certain weapons, charging the shield when it's damaged, or triggering a Skip Drive Warp Overload.

 By default, any unused power that flows through a power grid goes to recharge the capacitor.

-The sensor suite determines how good your ship is at targeting other things.
-Your weapons can't fire at an enemy unless and until you've gained a lock on them, which is a function of the quality of your sensor suite vs their ship's size and defensive modules.
+The sensor suite determines how good your ship is at targeting other things, but also have a complimentary jamming component attached to them which can help slow down how long it takes for others to lock onto you or you to lock onto them.
+Several weapon types can't fire at an enemy unless and until you've gained a lock on them, which is a function of the quality of your sensor suite vs their ship's size and defensive modules.

-The hull wraps the superstructure in a protective coating, and offers protection measured in, like shields, Damage Points.
+The hull wraps the superstructure in a protective coating with its integrity measured in Damage Points, much like the shield.
 If your Hull runs out of Damage Points, your starship is going to the great shipyard in the sky.
-So sorry!

-Modules are how you customize the functionality of your ship.
-Weapons systems, defensive mechanisms and various boosts of different types are all modules.
-Modules come in small, medium, or large, and fit into 'slots' in your superstructure.
-Most modules will use both shipsim cycles and drive power.
+Modules are how you customize the functionality of your ship, including weapons systems, defensive mechanisms, quality of life devices such as materials canners, and various boosts of different types.
+These come in small, medium, or large sizes, though the number you can equip at any given time is determined by our superstructure's point budget.
+Most modules will use both shipsim cycles and power (halons) to function.